syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Mac-Integration/Installation.md

 documentation: ug
 ---

-# Installation of Syncfusion Mac Extensions
+# Getting started with Xamarin Mac Extensions

 The following procedure illustrates how to install Syncfusion Xamarin Extension in Visual Studio for Mac.